freechipsproject/chisel-lang-governance/constitution.md

 development will not stall on their reviews.
 The procedure for becoming a Reviewer is outlined in the following Developers section.

-Reviewers strictly subsume Developers (e.g. they also have all the rights and responsibilities of Contributors).
+Reviewers strictly subsume Developers (e.g. they also have all the rights and responsibilities of Developers).

 ### Developers
 Developers are the most common membership type, and is an entry point for enthusiastic community members.
 They have voting